-The Master of Arts in Humanities is an interdisciplinary degree that allows the study of defined topics or themes through at least three fields from art history, classical or modern languages, English, history, philosophy, theology/religious studies and certain courses in communications, political science, and sociology.
-The main premise of the degree is that historical, artistic, or ethical topics can be best understood when seen through the lenses of different scholarly approaches.
-Students may design, with guidance, individualized study plans.
-The degree may be completed exclusively through evening classes.
-Most students take one or two courses a semester and complete the program within four years.
+The Master of Arts in Humanities is an interdisciplinary degree that allows the study of defined topics or themes through at least two disciplines .
+The main premise of the degree is that Humanities topics call for the use of combined scholarly approaches to be better understood.
+Students in the program design, with guidance, individualized study plans that suit their personal interests.
+Most students take one or two courses per semester and complete the program within three years.

 The Master of Arts in Humanities degree is designed for both non-traditional and traditional students.
 Non-traditional students are those who are already established in careers such as medicine, law, business, education or religion.
-Traditional students are recent B.A. or B.S. graduates seeking an integrated multidisciplinary program that can lead to teaching or government careers or as preparation for doctoral studies.
+Traditional students are recent B.A. or B.S. graduates seeking an integrated multidisciplinary program that can lead to teaching, government careers, preparation for doctoral studies, or advancement in their selected fields.

 Humanities students will:

-- 33 semester hours (eleven courses) are required.
+- 30 credit hours (ten courses) are required.

-- Final courses: HM 598, Integration of the Humanities requiring a three-credit Research Essay or HM 599, Thesis, for six credits.
+- Final courses: HM 598, Integration of the Humanities requiring a three-credit Research Essay carrying an oral defense

 Students must have a 3.0 undergraduate GPA and demonstrate, through interview and application essay, readiness for graduate study.
 Applicants with slightly lower averages, or with language and writing difficulties, may be required to take the Graduate Record Examination, and/or provide letters of recommendation with recommendation cover sheet, or complete specific undergraduate prerequisites.

-Students have considerable leeway in selecting a study plan that can be in Classical, Medieval/Renaissance, Modern European, American, or Ethics Studies or tailored to particular interests: Women and Gender, Asian-Western Comparative Studies, Irish Studies, Catholic Studies, or Medicine and Humanities.
+Students have considerable leeway in crafting a study plan that fits their interests.
+They can situate it in any period and tailor it to particular interests.
+Some examples are: Women and Gender, Global/Comparative Studies, Irish Studies, Catholic Studies, Medicine and Humanities, Education, Aesthetics, Ethics, etc.

 - A limited number of graduate assistantships are available.
 Graduate assistants are given a tuition waiver for up to 18 credit hours per year plus a stipend.
 Students are expected to spend 10-15 hours per week working for the department.
 Graduate assistants aid professors with courses and research.